 - We don’t recommend paying the ransom, which might sound counterintuitive, but at the end of the day there’s no guarantee the criminal will deliver the decryption key, in which case you’ve lost money and your data.

-A CASE FOR MANAGED SECURITY
+A CASE FOR MANAGED DETECTION & RESPONSE

 More specifically, a service like this typically has the following functional components: